 - Bigger Than Jesus: Very cautiously averted on "I Am A God":"I know he da most high, but I am a close high."

 - Blasphemous Boast: "I Am a God".
-Reasoned for quite well if you look at Psalms 82:6:"I have said, Ye are gods; and all of you are children of the most High."
+Reasoned for in a sense if you look at Psalms 82:6:"I have said, Ye are gods; and all of you are children of the most High."

 - Call-Back: A lot of them to MBDTF.

 - Bon Iver returns on "Hold My Liquor" and "I'm in It", previously having sung on "Monster" and "Lost in the World".

 - Speaking of "Monster", there's the "On Sight" line of "A monster about to come alive again".